Rory Scovel: Comedy

 Scovel first performed comedy in December 2003 at an open mic night in Spartanburg, South Carolina.
-He had just graduated from college and was working as a cameraman at the local television stations WSPA.
+He had just graduated from college and was working as a cameraman at a local television station WSPA.
 The following year, he moved to Washington D.C., where he performed for three years.
 He then moved to New York City, where he performed for three years until he moved to Los Angeles, where he now lives.

 In 2006, Scovel participated in the Seattle International Comedy Competition; he made it to the finals.

 In 2010, he performed his first set for a late night show on Late Night with Jimmy Fallon.
 The following year, Scovel performed on Conan with comedian Jon Dore using the premise that the show had accidentally booked two comedians; Scovel would go on to perform on and be interviewed by Conan many times in the following decade.
 Scovel also released his first stand-up album with Stand Up!
 Records, Dilation.
 Scovel and the record were named by The Huffington Post as one of fourteen in their "Guide To New Comedy Albums of 2011".

 In 2012, Scovel was named among the 10 Comics to Watch by Variety magazine.
-In April of that year, his half-hour set was featured on Comedy Central's The Half Hour.
+In April of that year, his set was featured on Comedy Central's The Half Hour.
 In 2013, he performed a show at the performance venue at Third Man Records, Jack White's record label.
 The live show was recorded to tape and transferred to vinyl.
 There is no digital version of this recording.
 White would later executive produce Scovel's 2017 special for Netflix.

 In 2015, Scovel taped his first hour-long stand-up special at the Woolfe Street Playhouse in Charleston, South Carolina; the special was aptly named Rory Scovel: The Charleston Special.
 In 2017, his next special, Rory Scovel Tries Stand-Up for the First Time, was released by Netflix.

 Scovel has opened for comedians such as Louis C.K., Nick Swardson, and Daniel Tosh.
 He has performed at the Montreal Just for Laughs Festival, the FYF Fest in Los Angeles, the Vancouver Comedy Festival, the Del Close Improv Marathon in New York, the Bumbershoot Festival in Seattle, and the Chicago Improv Festival.